Impulsive fire disturbance in a savanna model: Tree-grass coexistence states, multiple stable system states, and resilience: Results

 In Figure \ref{fig:four tau k1 stab}, we show diagrams in $k_1\tau$-space for four values of $k_2$ where $k_2$ is the potential maximum impact of the fire on the tree population.
 At low potential impacts ($k_2 = 0.2$), in Figure \ref{fig:four tau k1 stab}A, no bistability regions exist, meaning there is a unique long-term behavior at each $k_1\tau$ parameter set.
 Region III has a tree-grass coexistence fixed point as the long term behavior, while other regions have a forest-only state as the long term behavior.

 The existence of the grass-only bifurcation curve and limit point curves at higher values of $k_2$ correspond to bistable regions of parameter space, where there are multiple possible long term behaviors for the system, based on its initial state.
 The size of the bistable region in $k_1\tau$-space increases as $k_2$ increases.
-These bistability regions can involve alternate stable states that are grass-only and forest-only (Region IV), or the alternate states might be grass-only and tree-grass coexistence (Region VII), or forest-only and tree-grass coexistence (Region V), or two tree-grass coexistence states (Region VI).
-More frequent fires (smaller values of $\tau$) can lead to a bistability between grass-only and forest-only states, as seen in region IV.
-In region V, less frequent fires replace the grass-only state with a tree-grass coexistence state.
+These bistability regions can involve many different pairings of alternative stable states.
+We see bistability of grass-only and forest-only states (Region IV), of grass-only and tree-grass coexistence states (Region VII), of forest-only and tree-grass coexistence (Region V), and of two distinct tree-grass coexistence states (Region VI).
+Fire frequency can be a determinant of which states are bistable.
+A forest state is bistable with a grass-only state with more frequent fires (smaller values of $\tau$), as seen in region IV.
+It is bistable with a tree-grass coexistence (savanna) state with less frequent fires, as seen in region V. In the context of this model, observing a forest state, one would need to determine the disturbance regime to know the other possible stable state.